Tens Of Thousands Stage Anti-Kremlin Protests In Russias Far East - UrduPoint

 "I am defending him because I am fond of him," said Anatoly Svechin, a 49-year-old Cossack, a member of the paramilitary group traditionally loyal to the Kremlin.

-Many of the protesters say the charges are politically motivated and question why investigators waited so long to accuse an official who should have undergone background checks.
+Many of the protesters say the charges are politically motivated and question why investigators waited so long to accuse a public official who should have undergone background checks.

 Investigators say Furgal organised the murders of several businessmen in the Far East in 2004 and 2005.

-The protesters called for a "fair trial" for the governor, and not in Moscow, where he has been held since his arrest.
+The protesters called for a "fair trial" for the governor, and not in Moscow, where he is being held since his arrest.

 "It's our governor!
 And we will defend him!", they shouted.